DevExpress/devextreme-documentation/concepts/05 UI Components/Calendar/12 Specify the Value Range.md

 ---

-If you need to disable specific dates, use the [disabledDates](/api-reference/10%20UI%20Widgets/dxCalendar/1%20Configuration/disabledDates.md '/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#disabledDates') option.
+If you need to disable specific dates, use the [disabledDates](/api-reference/10%20UI%20Widgets/dxCalendar/1%20Configuration/disabledDates.md '/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#disabledDates') property.
 You can specify either an array of predefined dates or a function that determines whether a date is available.
 For example, the following code disables weekends:

 ---
 ##### jQuery